FrostyMax-DEV/FrostyMax-DEV/README.md

-# Hi im FrostyMax 👋 But my real name is Max Medina!
+# Hi im FrostyMax 👋!

 ## I'm a beginner but passionate programmer 🧡!